 In the 1970s, a Faroese member of the Nordic Council proposed building a Nordic cultural centre in the capital of the Faroe Islands.
-This Nordic House would provide a place for the Faroese to engage with Faroese and Scandinavian culture and art and partake in cultural activities.
+This Nordic House would provide a place for the Faroese to engage with Faroese and Nordic culture and art and partake in cultural activities.
 The idea was approved by the Nordic Council and in 1977 a design competition was organised.
 The challenge was to make the large building fit in with the small houses of Tórshavn while at the same time reflecting Nordic design elements on the interior.
 Furthermore, there was scepticism from the community about the design of the House and how it would function.
 There was some fear that it would be a place for the elite.
 These two issues had to be addressed in the design of the building.

 One hundred and fifty-eight architects from the Nordic Region participated in the design contest.
 The winning proposal came from a Norwegian architect, Ola Steen, and the Icelandic architect Kollbrún Ragnarsdóttir.